thebioengineer/camcorder/README.md

 ## End Product

-The idea of tracking your plots as part of your development process and generating a gif/movie was popularized by two contributors to this
+The idea of tracking your plots as part of your development process and generating a making-of movie was popularized by two contributors to this
 project: Georgios Karamanis and Cédric Scherer.
 They have wowed the R community weekly with their “how its made” videos.
 Below are a few examples of the goal end products.